Agoric/opco-subql/README.md

 Note: as of June 13th, 2024, this indexer does not include transactions, account balances, or raw block data.

+### Performance

+Sources of latency:

+- Waiting for new blocks.
+RPC itself can be delayed.
+- Processing time of blocks.
+- DB delay.
+OnFinality has some caching which batches DB operations.

 ## Developing

 ### With A3P